Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization: Related work

-\textbf{Human Preference Learning} ISM is also related to the research on human preference learning.
-In these works \cite{wilde2020improving, biyik2019asking, wilde2020active}, humans are usually given two solutions iteratively and need to compare these two solutions for each iteration.
+\textbf{Human Preference Learning:} ISM is also related to the research on human preference learning.
+In these works \cite{biyik2018batch, wilde2020improving, biyik2019asking, wilde2020active}, humans are usually given two solutions iteratively and need to compare these two solutions for each iteration.
 Most research focuses on how to efficiently generate queries for humans to learn the preference parameters.
-By contrast, in ISM, humans are present with a ground set and they will select a subset that they think the \textit{approximation algorithm} should output.
-The research focus is how to minimally modify the parameters in the objective to match the human suggestions.
-There is no iterative process.
+By contrast, in ISM, humans are presented with a ground set, and they will select a subset that they think the \textit{approximation algorithm} should output.
+The research focus is on how to minimally modify the parameters in the objective to match the human suggestions.
+There is no iterative process in ISM because ISM targets online information gathering scenarios in which the tasks will not be repeated many times.
+By contrast, existing human preference learning literature focuses on a task (e.g., pick-and-place type manipulation tasks) that will be repeated many times, and the goal is to make the robot replicate humans' behavior in future repetitive trials.